-The development of the land within the Business 4T (Tait Campus) Zone, shown in Appendix 23, will potentially give rise to traffic effects particularly at the intersection of Wairakei Road-Wooldridge Road, that will require road improvements.
-A limited amount of development is provided for before the extent of road improvements is determined and carried out.
-The rule is designed to ensure that these improvements are implemented before the development on the land beyond the first 10,000m2 of floor space takes place.
+The development of the land within the Business 4T (Tait Campus) Zone, shown in Appendix 23, will potentially give rise to traffic effects particularly at the intersections of Wairakei/Wooldridge Roads and Stanleys/Harewood Roads, that will require road improvements.
+For the Wairakei/Wooldridge Roads intersection, a limited amount of development is provided for before the extent of road improvements is determined and carried out.
+The rule is designed to ensure that these improvements to the Wairakei/Wooldridge Roads intersection are implemented before the development on the land beyond the first 10,000m of floor space takes place.
 The owner of the land or development at the time will need to agree the mechanism for the cost sharing of any road works, with the cooperation of the Council, as the road controlling authority.